datirium/scidap/tutorials/analysis/advanced/deseq.md

-## Differential gene expression analysis
+## Differential gene expression analysis with DEseq

 ### Description

-Differential gene expression analysis based on the negative binomial distribution
+This is our main pipeline for comparing gene expression between two conditions.
+If replicates exist, the pipeline will use DEseq2, for monoplicates the pipeline will use DEseq1.
+Of course, for monoplicates the p-value will be technical and will not reflect biological variability.
+The pipeline also produces PCA plots based DEseq normalized read count data.

-Estimate variance-mean dependence in count data from high-throughput sequencing assays and test for differential expression based on a model using the negative binomial distribution.
+DEseq analysis is based on the negative binomial distribution.

 ### DESeq1